This is article #22 out of 50 in The Startup Marketing Playbook.

 2. Use fields within the contact form

 Among the greatest assets for determining the quality of a lead is the data that you collect in the demo request form.
-Include fields that a lead is willing to provide and will help determine lead quality.
+Include fields that a lead is willing to provide and that will help determine lead quality.

 On my team, we look at the number of club locations (thus determining the size and monetary value of the deal) and billing system (we have strong partnerships with providers) as major qualification variables.
 We collect this data in our demo request form: